fubinf/propra-inf/process/how-to.md

     - if the course will be served by an Apache webserver, adapt `htaccess_template`.
       Then you can simply copy the entire generated tree (containing both the student version and the instructor version of the website) into a publicly visible directory.
-      The `htaccess_template` will result in an `.htacess` file that grants visibility of the instructor part to instructors only.
+      The `htaccess_template` will result in an `.htaccess` file that grants visibility of the instructor part to instructors only.
       If you are using a different webserver, you need to solve this problem yourself.
 6. Perform `sedrila author --config my-sedrila.yaml --include_stage beta out`.